ChameleonTartu/comparison-different-jdk-vendors/README.md

 - Python dependency management tool [Poetry](https://python-poetry.org/) helped a lot in preliminary download of images and generating size report.

-- Docker has did a job as always, no complaints. :-)
+- Docker did a good job as always, no complaints. :-)